uisneach/uisneach.github.io/source/_posts/Nine-Herbs-Charm-Text.md

 | ƿið malscrunge | Gainst foul fascination |
 | manra wihta | Of farm stock of mine. |
 <br>
-| \+ Nu magon þas .
+| ✠ Nu magon þas .
 VIIII . ƿyrta ƿið nygon ƿuldor geflogenum ƿið .
 VIIII . attrum and ƿið nygon onflygnum. ƿið ðy readan attre, ƿið ðy runlan attre. ƿið ðy hƿitan attre, ƿið ðy ƿedenan attre. ƿið ðy geolwan attre, ƿið ðy grenan attre. ƿið ðy ƿonnan attre, ƿið ðy ƿedenan attre. ƿið ðy brunan attre, ƿið ðy baseƿan attre. ƿið ƿyrm geblæd, ƿið ƿæter geblæd, ƿið þorn geblæd, ƿið þystel geblæd ƿið ys geblæd, ƿið attor geblæd.
-Gif ænig attor cume eastan fleogan oððe ænig norðan cume eastan oððe ænig ƿestan ofer ƿerðeode. \+ Crist stod ofer alde ængancundes.
-Ic ana ƿat ea rinnende þær þa nygon nædran behealdað motan ealle weoda nu ƿyrtum aspringan sæs toslupan, eal sealt ƿæter ðonne ic þis attor of ðe geblaƿe. | \+ Now these inne worts avail gainst nine exiles from glory,[^10] gainst nine venoms, and nine flying vile things, gainst hte red venom, gainst the stinking venom, gainst the white venom, gainst the watchet venom, gainst the yellow venom, gainst the green venom, gainst wan livid venom, gainst watchet venom, gainst the brown venom, gainst the purple venom, gainst worm blister, gainst water blister, gainst thorn blister, gainst thistle blister, gainst ice blister, gainst poison blister, if any ill come flying from east, or any come from north, or from any west, over the human race. \+ Christ stood over men opposingly.
+Gif ænig attor cume eastan fleogan oððe ænig norðan cume eastan oððe ænig ƿestan ofer ƿerðeode.✠ Crist stod ofer alde ængancundes.
+Ic ana ƿat ea rinnende þær þa nygon nædran behealdað motan ealle weoda nu ƿyrtum aspringan sæs toslupan, eal sealt ƿæter ðonne ic þis attor of ðe geblaƿe. | ✠ Now these inne worts avail gainst nine exiles from glory,[^10] gainst nine venoms, and nine flying vile things, gainst hte red venom, gainst the stinking venom, gainst the white venom, gainst the watchet venom, gainst the yellow venom, gainst the green venom, gainst wan livid venom, gainst watchet venom, gainst the brown venom, gainst the purple venom, gainst worm blister, gainst water blister, gainst thorn blister, gainst thistle blister, gainst ice blister, gainst poison blister, if any ill come flying from east, or any come from north, or from any west, over the human race. ✠ Christ stood over men opposingly.
 I alone know *Him* beaming and the nine adders behold *Him*.
 All weeds now may give way to worts.
 Seas may dissolve, all salt water, when I this venom from thee blow.
 |  |  |
 <br>
 |  |  |
 | Mucgƿyrt, ƿegbrade þe eastan open sy, lombescyrse, attorlaðan, mageðan, netelan, ƿudusuræppel, fille ⁊ finul, ealde sapan.
 Geƿyrc ða ƿyrta to duste, mængc ƿiþ þa sapan ⁊ ƿiþ þæs æpples gor. Ƿyrc slypan of ƿætere ⁊ of axsan, genim finol, ƿyl on þære slyppan ⁊ beþe mid æggemongc, þonne he þa sealfe on do, ge ær ge æfter.
 Sing þæt galdor on æcre þara ƿyrta, .
 III . ær he hy ƿyrce and on þone æppel ealsƿa; ond singe þon men in þone muð and in þa earan buta and on ða ƿunde þæt ilce gealdor, ær he þa sealfe onde:— | Mugwort, waybread which spreadeth open towards the east, lambscress, attorlothe, maythen, nettle, crab apple, chervil, fennel, and old soap; work the worts to a dust, mingle with the soap and with the verjuice of the apple; form a slop of water and of ashes, take fennel, boil it in the slop, and foment with egg mixture, when the man puts on the salve, either before or after.
 Sing the charm upon each of the worts; thrice before "he" works them up, and over the apple in like manner; and sing into the man's mouth and into both his ears the same magic song, and into the wound, before he applies the salve.

-Extracted from Thomas Cockayne's *Leechdoms, wortcunning, and starcraft of early England : Being a collection of documents, for the most part never before printed, illustrating the history of science in this country before the Norman conquest*, 1866.
+Extracted from Thomas Cockayne's [*Leechdoms, wortcunning, and starcraft of early England : Being a collection of documents, for the most part never before printed, illustrating the history of science in this country before the Norman conquest*](https://archive.org/details/leechdomswortcu01pedagoog/page/30/mode/2up), 1866.

 [^1]: Epidemic Disorders.
 [^2]: The waybread takes half its name from growing by waysides.